At TLU, learning doesn't stop when you leave the classroom.

 - Submit your $400 enrollment deposit.

-- Submit your proof of meningitis vaccination (received within the last five years) to the Office of Admissions.
+- Upload your proof of meningitis vaccination (received within the last five years) as part of the Student Health Form.

-- Log on to MyTLU to submit your on-campus housing application or the request form to live off-campus.
+- Submit your on-campus housing application or the request form to live off-campus.

 - Beginning June 1, the Office of Residence Life will start housing students based on the date the on-campus housing application form is submitted.